 Len is a partner in our Vancouver office and is the co-practice group leader of our Tax Law group.
 Len’s practice focuses on taxation including both income and commodity taxation, in a transactional context.
-Len provides tax advice to Canadian pension plans in connection with their acquisitions and divestments both inside ...
+Len provides tax advice ...

 Reinhold advises clients on both international and domestic income taxation matters, mergers and acquisitions, corporate finance, corporate reorganizations, and cross-border transactions.
 He regularly provides taxation ...